LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Approach

-All node identifiers are first retrieved from the CFG: If the list is empty, the graph is deemed invalid.
-The first node in the list is treated as the root, and all node IDs appearing in the \texttt{from} and \texttt{to} fields of the edges are recorded.
-The node list is checked for each \texttt{from} and \texttt{to} element of each edge reference, with any mismatch indicating an orphaned reference.
-Any nodes that are not in either edge field are flagged as isolated.
-Each non-root node is checked for incoming edges, without which it is also marked as invalid.
-If none of these situations are detected, the CFG is considered valid.

-If the validation fails, then the LLM is re-prompted to regenerate the CFG until a valid structure is produced.
-The validated CFG is then used in the subsequent test-path extraction.
+If a CFG is deemed invalid, the LLM is prompted to regenerate CFGs until a valid structure is obtained.
+The validated CFG is then used to extract the test paths.